dmuth/splunk-lab/README.md

 I wrote a series of helper scripts in `bin/` to make the process easier:

+- `./bin/download.sh` - Download tarballs of various apps and splits some of them into chunks
-- `./bin/build.sh` - Build the containers.
+- `./bin/build.sh [ --force ]` - Build the containers.
    - Note that this downloads packages from an AWS S3 bucket that I created.
 This bucket is set to "requestor pays", so you'll need to make sure the `aws` CLI app set up.
-- `./bin/download.sh` - Download tarballs of various apps and splits some of them into chunks
 - `./bin/upload-file-to-s3.sh` - Upload a specific file to S3.
 For rolling out new versions of apps
 - `./bin/push.sh` - Tag and push the container.
 - `./bin/devel.sh` - Build and tag the container, then start it with an interactive bash shell.